 Read my simple thread about root cause analysis & apply it.
 Look at the problem around you and write down the problem so that people who read it can understand the problem.
 Then try to analyze what causes it (root causes) by asking why this happens.

 Next, explore product thinking

 What’s the real user problem?
 How do we know if we solve it?
-What’s the success look like?
+What’s success look like?
 What outcome are we trying to achieve?
 These are questions you’ll stumble upon later in your journey.

 Product thinking will enable you to help your team articulate good outcomes for the user and the business.
 As a result, your team will focus on the outcome, not the feature.

 By mastering a product thinking skill, you’ll help the team find opportunity areas to achieve the objective.
 This will get you closer to becoming more strategic.
-But most importantly, the product thinking will help you build the experience more intentionally, so your team can achieve the user and business outcomes.
+But most importantly, product thinking will help you build the experience more intentionally, so your team can achieve the user and business outcomes.

 A few recommendations to develop product thinking: